What type of injury is commonly associated with T Bone accidents?

 A side impact accident happens when a car is hit on its side at an approximate 90-degree angle.
 Another name for these accidents is “T-bone” accidents.
 When a side impact collision happens , the victim may file a personal injury lawsuit.
 Often, side impact collisions are the result of negligence.

-What happens to the body in a high impact crash?
+What happens to your body in a head on collision?